-Students enrolling in a degree program must apply for admission.
-BBCC will assign an advisor, and evaluate transfer course work for officially admitted students.
-Registration priority is given to students who have been officially admitted to BBCC.
+Students enrolling in a degree or certificate program must apply for admission.
+BBCC will assign an advisor and evaluate transfer course work for officially admitted students.
+Registration priority is given to admitted students.
+Individuals who must obtain a certificate to keep a job due to a change in regulations may complete a single certificate without being admitted.
+This exception is limited to certificates requiring fewer than 45 credits, and does not apply to students who must have transfer credits evaluated for completion.